fwani/CoverageToImg/README.md

-# CoverageToPNG
+# CoverageToImg
-To convert from coverage.json to png image
+To convert from coverage.json to image